piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/microsoft-rdp-errors.md

 ### Solution 2

 This most often occurs on systems that use a DPI setting of more than 100%.
-To disable scaling in Remote Desktop Manager you must adjust the compatibility settings on the Windows shortcut for Remote Desktop Manager.
+To disable scaling in {{ en.RDM }} you must adjust the compatibility settings on the Windows shortcut for {{ en.RDM }}.

-1. Right-click on the shortcut to Remote Desktop Manager.
+1. Right-click on the shortcut to {{ en.RDM }}.
 1. Select Properties.
 1. Go to the Compatibility tab.
 1. Check Disable display scaling on high DPI settings.